-England’s green and pleasant land has a deep and rich historical tapestry and cultural heritage that rivals almost anywhere else in the world.
-But modern England is far, far more than just its past; diverse and celebrated regional identities, world class shopping and nightlife, gastronomic delights, cultural wonders and more UNESCO world heritage sites than you can shake a stick at, England holds its head up high as one of the Western world’s best tourist destinations.
+England’s green and pleasant land has a rich historical tapestry and cultural heritage that rivals almost anywhere else in the world, but modern England is far, far more than just its past.
+Diverse and celebrated regional identities, world class shopping and nightlife, gastronomic delights, cultural wonders and more UNESCO world heritage sites than you can shake a stick at, England holds its head up high as one of the Western world’s best tourist destinations.

 Whether you want to explore England’s green and pleasant land on a staycation or as a visitor there will always be something new to captivate your imagination and excitement!
 England has always had an endless capacity to surprise, charm and excite, despite its stubborn stiff upper lip!